 Basic net income (loss) per share attributable to common stockholders is computed by dividing net income (loss) attributable to common stockholders by the weighted average number of common shares outstanding for the period.
-Diluted net income (loss) per share attributable to common stockholders is computed by adjusting net income (loss) attributable to common stockholders to reallocate undistributed earnings based on the potential impact of dilutive securities.
-Diluted net income (loss) per share attributable to common stockholders is computed by dividing the diluted net income (loss) attributable to common stockholders is computed by dividing the diluted net income (loss) attributable to common stockholders is computed by dividing the diluted net income (loss) attributable to common shares outstanding for the period, including potential dilutive common shares.
+Diluted net income (loss) per share attributable to common stockholders is computed by dividing net income(loss) attributable to common stockholders by the weighted average number of common shares outstanding for the period, adjusted for potential dilutive common shares.

-The Company's participating securities contractually entitled the holders of such shares to participate in dividends but did not contractually require the holders of such shares to participate in losses of the Company.
-Accordingly, in periods in which the Company reported a net loss, such losses were not allocated to such participating securities.
-In periods in which the Company reported a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders, since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
+In periods in which the Company reported a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders, since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.

-The Company reported a net loss attributable to common stockholders for the years ended December 31, 2020 and 2019.
+The Company reported a net loss attributable to common stockholders for the years ended December 31, 2022 and 2021.

-The following common stock equivalents presented based on amounts outstanding at each period end, have been excluded from the calculation of diluted net loss per share because including them would have had an anti-dilutive impact:
+The following common stock equivalents presented based on amounts outstanding at each period end, were excluded from the calculation of diluted net loss per share because including them would have had an anti-dilutive impact: